Charles Milne (rugby union)

-Charles Milne (15 May 1864 – 6 May 1892) is a former Scotland international rugby union player.
+Charles Milne (15 May 1864 – 6 May 1892) was a former Scotland international rugby union player.

 Rugby Union career

 Amateur career

-Born in Kingston, Jamaica to Alexander Milne and Annie Hodgson, Charles Milne was then brought up in Fyvie, Aberdeenshire.
+Born in Kingston, Jamaica, to Alexander Milne and Annie Hodgson, Charles Milne was then brought up in Fyvie, Aberdeenshire.
 His father Andrew was a Minister for Fyvie parish in Aberdeenshire.

 Milne was educated at Fettes College.
 He then played rugby union for Fettesian-Lorettonians.

 He then moved to play for West of Scotland.